codeigniter4projects/website-old/README.md

     only with building its part of a webpage.
 -   A base controller takes care of assembling finished pages, using the master template.
--   Using the template parser eliminates PHP code from the views, where possible.
 -   Mock data for the recent news and most recently active threads, means that the website can be tested locally, without needing access to the live forum database.